 Welcome back to the second part of my Attracting Customers and Fans using Social Media Series, where we learn different social media strategies and how it plays a part in gaining traffic, and displaying to your proper main target.
 This week we will be diving into Social Ad Tactics: Focus, Research, and Measure.
 This week well answer the questions everyone has been asking like why would I use social ads to promote my brand? or How can I set up my social ads for success? or How do I know if my ads are working.
 Let’s dive deep and look at each one of these individually, and see how we can increase your social ad investments, by utilizing the 3 key components of Focus, Research and Measure.

 Imagine Layla’s Llamas sells sweaters knit from the wool of, you guessed it Llamas.
 Layla wants to advertise on social media to let people know she is having a sale.
 She isn’t sure what she wants her ad to say but like the phrase “Shama-llama-ding-dong” because it’s funny and attention getting.
 So, she uses it as the ad’s headline and features a beautiful photo of a sweater.
+She uses the best macro lens for Nikon camera so that the photo captures even the minute details of the sweater.
 She finishes submitting her ad and payment to her chosen social media network, turns off her computer and calls it a day.

 You can probably already guess that Layla’s social ad won’t be hugely affective.
 Beyond the ad’s headline where else did Layla go wrong?
 Let’s count the ways.

 Did Layla check if her target audience is active on her chosen social network?
 No